 The extraordinary Rubondo Island in Lake Victoria was made into a haven for endangered chimpanzees.
 You’ll also find other animals, from elephant to sitatunga antelope.

-Located In the south of Tanzania, the Selous is a vast, wild reserve – larger than Switzerland – with just a scattering of small camps.
+Located In the south of Tanzania, Nyerere National Park is a vast, wild reserve – larger than Switzerland – with just a scattering of small camps.